nlenno1/nick-lennon-drummer-ms1/README.md

 - Firefox
 - Safari (3rd party testing only)

-All of these browsers has no compatibility issues.
+All of these browsers have no compatibility issues.
+There was a bug in the gallery section on Safari but it has been fized.
+For more information see [Bugs and Issues](#bugs-and-issues) or [Peer Review Testing](#peer-review-testing).

 [Back to top](#nick-lennon---drummer)